Jakarta–Cikampek Toll Road

-The Jakarta–Cikampek Toll Road (or Japek toll road) is a controlled-access toll road in Indonesia that was inaugurated in 1988.
+The Jakarta–Cikampek Toll Road (Jalan Tol Jakarta-Cikampek) or Japek is a controlled-access toll road in Indonesia that was inaugurated in 1988.
 A part of the Trans-Java Toll Road network, the highway links Jakarta with cities to its east in the province of West Java.
 Its 36.84 kilometer-long Cikunir–West Karawang section overlaps with the Sheikh Mohammed bin Zayed Skyway.

 History

-Jakarta–Cikampek Toll Road was inaugurated in 1988, linking Jakarta, Bekasi, Bekasi Regency, Karawang Regency, and Purwakarta Regency.
+Jakarta–Cikampek Toll Road was inaugurated on 19 November 1988, linking Jakarta, Bekasi, Bekasi Regency, Karawang Regency, and Purwakarta Regency.
+The loan was financed by the International Bank for Reconstruction and Development (IBRD).

 Since 2005, this toll road also connects Bandung and Jakarta via the separate Cipularang Toll Road; the interchange to Bandung was built before the Kalihurip exit.
 This toll road is also part of AH2.
 The toll road is operated by PT Jasa Marga Tbk.
 In June 2015, the Cikopo–Palimanan Toll Road was opened, which means Jakarta and Cirebon are now connected via toll roads.
 An elevated toll road is built to reduce congestion of this toll road.

 After the closure of Cikarang Utama Toll Gate on 23 May 2019, the central toll gate is relocated to Cikampek Utama (to/from Cirebon-Semarang-bound) and Kalihurip Utama (to/from Purwakarta–Cileunyi Toll Road-bound).